Liangrui0431/QF634-project/README.md

 This is a school project.
-Our group decided to predict Brent oil spot price, and make a product out of it.
+Our group decided to predict Brent oil and Gold spot price, and make a product out of it.
+My main contribution was in the oil price prediction

 Read "processing df" first,
 then "LSTM",
 then "Portfolio Management"